All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Step 4: Monitor closely in the first 4-6 weeks.
 Track symptoms daily using the .
 Get follow-up blood work.
 Report any concerning changes to your provider.

 Step 5: Adjust based on data.
-Your provider should use your blood work and symptom reports to optimize dosing, timing, and compound selection.
+Your provider should use your blood work and symptom reports to improve dosing, timing, and compound selection.
 A good protocol is always evolving based on your individual response.

 Step 6: Cycle appropriately.
 Follow the recommended on/off schedule for your specific peptides.
 Use the off period for reassessment and blood work.